1. What are Generators?

 end

-First, notice that the generator inherits from Rails::Generators::NamedBase
+First, notice that the generator inherits from

-instead of Rails::Generators::Base
+Rails::Generators::NamedBase instead of Rails::Generators::Base.
+This

-least one argument, which will be the name of the initializer and will be
+means that our generator expects at least one argument, which will be the name

-available to our code via name
+of the initializer and will be available to our code via name.

 We can see that by checking the description of the new generator: